takbir-hasan/Complaint_Desk/README.md

-## ComplaintDesk: A Streamlined Complaint Management System for Universities (MERN Stack)
+## Complaint Desk: A Streamlined Complaint Management System for Universities (MERN Stack)

 **Empowering students, teachers, and administrators with a user-friendly platform for voicing concerns and fostering collaborative resolution.**